 Kryptor should provide at least 128-bit security against quantum computing because 256-bit encryption keys are used, meaning the file encryption is secure against quantum computing.

-However, Kryptor relies on libsodium's Sealed Boxes (Curve25519, XSalsa20-Poly1305) for password sharing and memory encryption on Linux and macOS, and Curve25519 is not quantum resistant (many asymmetric algorithms aren't).
+However, Curve25519 (used for password sharing and memory encryption) is not quantum resistant.
+Note that many asymmetric algorithms aren't.
 With that said, it's currently secure and widely used.

 What is a keyfile and how do I randomly generate them?